Flexible learning spaces

 To support our teaching and learning program we are continually reviewing our spaces so they reflect and support the way teachers teach and students learn.
 Over the last few years, we have refurbished many of the classrooms and adjacent spaces incorporating: raised platforms, learning booths, ‘breakout’ areas complemented with recarpeting and redecorating.
 The most recent project in our ongoing refurbishment was the completion of the senior class learning area, which also includes a wellbeing and sensory room and a ‘green room’ for the teaching of STEM.

 Playgrounds and open space

-We have three playgrounds where children explore their abilities and take safe risks.
-The campus has three ovals and we are adjacent to Richardson Reserve which is used for sports days and and carnivals.
+We have three playgrounds and a Nature Play area where children explore their abilities, collaborate with peers and take safe risks.
+The campus has three ovals and we are adjacent to Richardson Reserve which is used for sports days and carnivals.

-Assuming the prominent corner position of our school site, the multi-purpose Worship Centre provides a valuable resource that very few schools of our size enjoy.
-Students access the centre for regular weekly worship, as an extension to our classroom learning areas, for assembly and for a variety of music opportunities, such as band, choir, class music lessons and individual music tuition.
+The multi-purpose Worship Centre provides a valuable resource that very few schools of our size enjoy.
+Students access the centre for regular weekly worship, as an extension to our classroom learning areas, for Assembly and for a variety of music opportunities, such as band, choir and individual music tuition.